YangKeao/auxv-pid/README.md

 See the [documentation](https://docs.rs/auxv/).

+### Licensing

+This library is triple-licensed under COIL, MIT, and Apache 2 licenses.

 ### Running tests

 Because the width of `unsigned long` varies between architectures, some tests are only run on 64-bit systems and others are only run on 32-bit systems.
 On a typical x64 Linux system with glibc, the default toolchain will be `x86_64-unknown-linux-gnu`, but you can run the 32-bit tests by installing the 32-bit glibc toolchain: